gimashi123/acedamic-sheduler/README.md

    - Validate data integrity

 By following these detailed steps and best practices, you can efficiently add new features to the Academic Scheduler system while maintaining code quality and consistency.

+#commiting changes

+Backend Changes:
+Added two new controller functions in user.controller.js: getUsersByRole - Returns users filtered by their role (Student or Lecturer) removeUser - Removes a user and sends an email notification Added two new routes in user.route.js:
+GET /users/by-role/:role - Get users by role
+DELETE /users/:userId - Remove a user
+Frontend Changes:
+Created a new service in userService.ts to handle API calls: getUsersByRole - Gets users by role from the API removeUser - Sends a request to remove a user
+Created a reusable UserTable.tsx component for displaying users with:
+User information (name, email)
+Remove button with confirmation dialog
+Consistent styling
+Updated the Users.tsx component to:
+Fetch students and lecturers separately
+Display them in tabbed interface
+Handle user removal with notifications
+Show loading and error states
+Key Features:
+Role-Based Display: Students and lecturers are shown in separate tabs User Removal: Admin can remove users with confirmation Email Notification: System sends an email to removed users User Experience: Loading indicators, error handling, and success/failure notifications The implementation follows the existing project structure and conventions, integrating seamlessly with the rest of the application.